 How to Start Your Own Bed & Breakfast

-But it can be done — if you love being around people all the time, don’t mind long hours, hard physical work, very little money or time to yourself and wearing many hats at once.
-If you have carpentry, gardening, cooking and business-marketing skills, that’s also a good start.
-An innkeeper is much like the director of a film and guests are the audience — they see only the finished product, not all of the work and sweat that went into making it look that way.
+But it can be done — if you love being around people all the time, don’t mind long hours, hard physical work, very little time to yourself and wearing many hats at once.
+If you have carpentry, gardening, cooking and business or marketing skills, that’s also a good start.
+An innkeeper is much like the director of a theater production and guests are the audience — they see only the finished product, not all of the work and sweat that went into making it look that way.

-Today, however, it’s not enough to reel out the same old “film.”
-With more than 19,000 bed & breakfasts and country inns across the nation, it will not be easy to rise above the competition.
+Today, however, it’s not enough to renovate a property, put up a website and then open.
+With more than 20,000 bed & breakfasts and country inns across the nation, it won’t be easy to rise above the competition.
 In a crowded B&B market, innkeepers who are making it financially are those who love what they are doing, offer exceptional quality and character and know how to network, and how to stay on top of Google search and Trip Advisor review algorithms.

-When B&Bs were first opening 15 or 20 years ago, there were hardly any learning resources for the aspiring innkeeper — you just jumped into it and learned as you went along.
+When B&Bs were first opening 30 years ago, there were hardly any learning resources for the aspiring innkeeper — you just jumped into it and learned as you went along.
 Now, however, innkeeping is taken much more seriously, and the only way to stay ahead of the game is to view it as a professional business.
 Take a look at any successful inn today and you’ll find an innkeeper who has done more than his or her share of homework.
 In fact, Hotel Impossible’s Anthony Melchiorri, doesn’t believe an inn can make money if the innkeeper has not gone through hotel school or hotel management training.
 Many innkeepers in the iloveinns network took exception to this claim and wrote in to tell how they approached this career to become successful.

 Where do you start?
-Begin by reading books and trade journals on the subject (see the resource list at the end of this article) to get an overview of the profession.
+Begin by reading books on the subject (see the resource list at the end of this article) to get an overview of the profession.
 Check out innkeeper resources on the Internet, take innkeeping classes or workshop by calling your state Bed & Breakfast association.
 Most associations offer aspiring innkeeper workshops once a year.
 Also some individual inns advertise learning opporunities.
-If you’re still not sure whether innkeeping is for you, try interning as an innkeeper at a nearby inn.
+If you’re not sure whether innkeeping is for you, try interning as an innkeeper at a nearby inn.

 Most importantly, before, and even after, you have started your own B&B, visit as many other inns — successful inns — as you can.
 Traveling to a well-conceived inn is like taking a mini-course in innkeeping — you live in the business.
 Staying in inns gives an awareness of what appeals to guests and what satisfies their needs, such as amenities, projecting a sense of hospitality, special services and the many tiny details that go into creating a great lodging experience.
 Not only can you pick up countless new ideas at other inns, but playing the role of the guest is something all innkeepers should practice now and then.

 Types of Bed & Breakfasts